smhurf/lewagon_challenges/05-ML/04-Under-the-hood/Optional-Gradient-Descent-Advanced/README.md

-Open the notebook and follow instructions
+Open the notebook and follow the instructions